About CMD+RVL

 Today, CMD+RVL helps teams produce working AI outcomes on live business problems.

-A CMD+RVL outcome is a concrete result delivered with the source trail behind it, so the business can use it now and the team can inspect it later.
-When a result matters enough to keep running, CMD+RVL can become the operator of record—responsible for coverage, timing, drift, and corrections.
+A CMD+RVL outcome is a concrete result delivered with the receipt behind it, so the business can use it now and the team can inspect it later.
+When a result matters enough to keep running, CMD+RVL can operate it with defined coverage, timing, review points, and correction paths.

 Cairn is the front door for a growing share of that work.
-It starts on email: a live question, a real thread, a few rounds of clarification, and then a human-reviewed result shaped by metadata, provenance, and session context.
+It starts on email: a live question, a real thread, a few rounds of clarification, and then a human-reviewed result shaped by source material, context, and the boundaries of the request.
 Cairn is not a standalone product and not an autonomy claim.
-It is the operating surface where scoped work begins.
+It is one way scoped work begins.

 We support these outcomes in three ways: